kosiazom/rails_project_book/README.md

 # rails_project_book
-Learning to rails on my come
+Learning to rails on my own